sukhjinder-kumar/blog/_posts/2024-02-08-The Legend of Six.md

 title: The Legend of Six
 date: 2024-02-08 20:53:20 +0530
 categories: [Mathematics, Number-Theory]
-tags: [mathematics, number-theory, imo, puzzle]     # TAG names should always be lowercase
+tags: [mathematics, number_theory, imo, puzzle]     # TAG names should always be lowercase
 description: This post is about the famous problem six in IMO 1988.
 math: true
 ---